-- the ISO-Image (en_sql_server_2017_developer_x64_dvd_11296168.iso)
+- The ISO-Image (en_sql_server_2017_developer_x64_dvd_11296168.iso)

-- the latest patch (SQLServer2017-KB4466404-x64.exe)
+- The latest patch (SQLServer2017-KB4466404-x64.exe)

-- the ConfigurationFile.ini
+- The ConfigurationFile.ini

 @{